mneang/AIStorageOptimization/README.md

 5. **Connect Power BI**
    - Open Power BI and connect to your Azure SQL Database.
    - *Screenshot*: Show the data connection setup and highlight the dashboard features.

+### Launching and Using the Gradio Chatbot
+1. **Ensure Dependencies Are Installed**:
+   - Make sure you have all necessary Python packages installed.
+If not, run:
+     ```bash
+     pip install -r requirements.txt
+     ```
+2. **Run the Gradio Interface**:
+   - Navigate to the project directory in your terminal and execute:
+     ```bash
+     python testopenai.py
+     ```
+3. **Interacting with the Chatbot**:
+   - The Gradio interface will open in your default web browser.
+   - **Input**: Type in queries like, *“What are the sales trends for October?”* or *“Which products need urgent restocking?”*
+   - **Output**: The AI assistant will generate tailored recommendations based on the data.
+4. **Stopping the Interface**:
+   - To stop the Gradio server, return to your terminal and press `CTRL + C`.

+*Screenshot*: Include an image of the Gradio interface in action, highlighting a sample query and response for clarity.

 ---